logo image

 1716 - during the second Jacobite Rising, 350 Highlanders returning from the Battle of Sheriffmuir destroyed most of Crieff with fire.

-1731 - the local landowner from Drummond Castle 3 miles south, James Drummond, 3rd Duke of Perth, laid out James Square in the centre of the town and built a Flax Factory to manufacture Linen.
+1731 - the local landowner from Drummond Castle 3 miles south, James Drummond, 3rd Duke of Perth, laid out James Square in the centre of the town then built a Flax Factory to manufacture Linen.

 1730s - a Military Road was built through Crieff as the Government set about trying to control Scots Clans.